-The National Marine Sanctuaries Act (NMSA) authorizes the National Oceanic and Atmospheric Administration (NOAA) to designate specific areas for protection of their ecological, aesthetic, historical, cultural, scientific, or educational qualities.
+The National Marine Sanctuaries Act (NMSA)99 authorizes the National Oceanic and Atmospheric Administration (NOAA) to designate specific areas for protection of their ecological, aesthetic, historical, cultural, scientific, or educational qualities.
 The NOAA Office of National Marine Sanctuaries serves as the trustee for the 13 national marine sanctuaries (NMSs) designated under NMSA.
-Sanctuaries are located in U.S. coastal and offshore waters (including the Great Lakes) and also may include waters under state or federal jurisdiction.
+Sanctuaries are located in marine areas and waters under state or federal jurisdiction.
 Sites are designated for specific reasons, such as protecting cultural artifacts (e.g., sunken vessels), particular species (e.g., humpback whales), or unique areas and entire ecosystems (e.g., Monterey Bay).
-Two areas currently under consideration for designation are Mallows Bay, Potomac River, MD and Lake Michigan, WI.
+Two areas currently under consideration for designation are Mallows Bay, Potomac River, MD, and Lake Michigan, WI.100

-The NMSA requires the development and implementation of management plans for each sanctuary, which provides the basis for managing or limiting incompatible activities.
-For most NMSs, questions related to developing or amending management plans have focused on identifying and limiting incompatible activities.
+The NMSA requires the development and implementation of management plans for each sanctuary, which provide the basis for managing or limiting incompatible activities.
+For most